HIAS-Zhao/RS-fault-tolerant/README.md

 VHPS protects a model according to the vulnerability of its modules instead of applying the same level of redundancy everywhere.
 It combines two complementary mechanisms:

 - **ZMORP — Zero-Memory-Overhead Redundancy Protection.** Stores parity and redundant exponent information inside available mantissa bits, enabling exponent-error detection and recovery without increasing the parameter footprint.
-- **FRP — Full Redundancy Protection.** Encodes each protected weight into a longer codeword and can correct up to **three bit errors per codeword**.
+- **ASRP — Adaptive Semi-Redundant Protection.** a coding-theoretic approach delivering provable multi-bit error correction with bounded overhead.
-- **Vulnerability-aware hybrid protection strategy.** Assigns FRP to the most vulnerable modules and ZMORP to moderately vulnerable modules, balancing robustness and storage cost.
+- **Vulnerability-aware hybrid protection strategy.** Assigns ASRP to the most vulnerable modules and ZMORP to moderately vulnerable modules, balancing robustness and storage cost.

 ## Method at a Glance